appgo2021/Webscrapper/README.md

 # Webscrapper

-`Webscrapper using JavaScript, NodeJS, Express`
+`Building RestAPI to reuse in other app using JavaScript, NodeJS, Express`

-This is a webscrapper which scrape out the information from uk-news and display on the screen
+This is a webscrapper which scrape out the information from uk-news and display on the screen.

 ## Technology used